Many gardeners have dealt with the irritation of finding grubs in the soil among their plants.

 7. Diatomaceous Earth (DE)

-Food-grade diatomaceous earth is a great organic remedy to kill grubs and other bad garden worms naturally.
+Food-grade diatomaceous earth is an excellent organic remedy to naturally kill grubs and other harmful garden worms.
 Moreover, it is pet-friendly and safe to use around the house and in vegetable gardens.

 The product will dry out insects, dehydrating them to death.
 To apply, dust a little around your plants in the soil.

-This natural grub worm treatment is very effective, but it is also indiscriminate, so use it sparingly.
+This natural grub worm treatment is very effective but indiscriminate, so use it sparingly.

 8. Garlic Spray

-For this DIY grub control spray, puree 4 bulbs of garlic in one cup of water.
+For this DIY grub control spray, puree four bulbs of garlic in one cup of water.
 Next, let it sit overnight.

 9. PyGanic

-PyGanic is an organic insecticide you can use to get rid of lawn grubs and certain pests in your garden.
+PyGanic is an organic insecticide that helps get rid of lawn grubs and certain pests in your garden.

 With its active ingredient being pyrethrin, this product is safe for use on organic crops.
 Moreover, when used moderately, it will not harm earthworms.